 I feel like as a ballroom dancer, I get called out all lot in West coast and salsa for like, you're dancing that like a Mambo or you dance that too much.
 Like an East coast ballroom dancer and it's like, but I'm trying.

-JAMES: Exactly.
-Yeah.
-Yeah. there's, there's always the higher level dancers from the social app. this is going to sound weird, but a lot of the lower levels, so like social dancers.
-In all of the social communities.
-So all of those other ones that you named, not the ballroom community, but all of those other, so like social dance communities, there's, there's always going to be the top level dancers that are going to be frustrated or not want to dance with you because you don't fit their mold and they're not going to find their own type of enjoyment out of dancing with you. which they just need to get over themselves, in my opinion.
+JAMES: Yeah.
+There's always the higher level dancers from the social scene.
+This is going to sound weird, but a lot of the lower level social dancers in all of the social communities that you named, not the ballroom community, but all of the others, there's always going to be the top level dancers that are going to be frustrated or not want to dance with you because you don't fit their mold.
+They're not going to find their own type of enjoyment out of dancing with you.
+They just need to get over themselves, in my opinion.

 SAMANTHA: Agreed.
 100%.
 Agreed.

-JAMES: Yeah.
-Hmm.
-But there's also going to be a massive.
-A larger chunk of that community is going to be totally happy dancing with you because a, you actually understand the basic concepts of the dance, and B, you can, you can execute and have at least a base level communication and, and lead follow play with, with what's going on.
+JAMES: Yeah, but there's also going to be a massive chunk of that community that is going to be totally happy dancing with you because you actually understand the basic concepts of the dance, and you can execute and have at least a base level communication and lead-follow play with what's going on.

 SAMANTHA: Yeah.
-And I think that's a good mindset for dancers at any level to have.
-It's okay.
-You know?
+I think that's a good mindset for dancers at any level to have.
+It's okay, you know?
 We all had to start off somewhere and we only got to the level that we're at because we had some positive reinforcement along the way and we had someone that was better that kind of gave us a hand up and was like, here, I'll help you.
 Okay.
-If you're a purely social dancer, you, you probably had a lead or follow that was like, okay, I see what I'm working with.
-Let let's, let's get you to the point where you're confident that you can dance.
-This at your level and look really good doing it right or, or have fun on a social night.
-You know, I, I would not be teaching or dancing if I had had someone early on that was like, well, you don't know your left from your left foot from your right foot, so why are you even trying?
+If you're a purely social dancer, you probably had a lead or follow that was like, okay, I see what I'm working with.
+Let get you to the point where you're confident that you can dance this at your level and look really good doing it, right, or have fun on a social night, you know?
+I would not be teaching or dancing if I had someone early on that was like, well, you don't know your left from your left foot from your right foot, so why are you even trying?

 SAMANTHA: Yeah.
 I love that.
-I love that.
-Yeah.
-I think the big tip that I would want to give every beginning social dancer is just say yes.
-Like, obviously don't say yes if it's creepy or uncomfortable or not safe, but if you weren't any safe space around safe, people just say yes.
-Just just get out and move and try.
-Because it's, it's mental and it's muscle memory and if you are not actively dancing, you're not building muscle memory so you won't reach whatever potential you're trying to, to get to.
+I think the big tip that I would want to give every beginning social dancer is to just say yes.
+Like, obviously don't say yes if it's creepy or uncomfortable or not safe, but if you're around safe people just say yes.
+Just get out and move and try, because it's mental, and it's muscle memory, and if you are not actively dancing, you're not building muscle memory so you won't reach whatever potential you're trying to get to.

 JAMES: The growth is happening through.
-Experience and another way to say the word experiences.
-Also failure.
-Most, most people are afraid of failing at something, which that's the way most of us learn is through failure and trial and error, right?
-So trial and error, there's more error than there is.
-A success, but you learn more from failing than you learn from having successes.
-Cause then it's not, you're not understanding the parameters yet of what that success is until you fail to learn where that true success is instead of, I'm just blindly thinking, you're great.
-Right?
-So it's, yeah, it's.
-Yeah, I dunno.
+Experience and another way to say the word experience is also failure.
+Most people are afraid of failing at something, but the way that most of us learn is through failure and trial and error, right?
+So trial and error, there's more error than there is success, but you learn more from failing than you learn from having successes, beause you're not understanding the parameters yet of what that success is until you fail.

-JAMES: all of my students that grow the most are the ones that are unapologetic and that's kind of a weird way to say it, but they're always the ones that are.
-They have, they have a goal in mind and they're going to it and they accept their own failure, but they also accept that they're moving forward.
-Right.
-And they learn from it and they just keep pushing.
+JAMES: All of my students that grow the most are the ones that are unapologetic.
+That's kind of a weird way to say it, but they're always the ones that have a goal in mind and they're going to it and they accept their own failure, but they also accept that they're moving forward.
+They learn from it and they just keep pushing.
 It's almost like they have a drive and they don't understand that failure is supposed to make you feel sad.
-They're like, no, this is, I'm growing like, I don't care.
+They're like, no, I'm growing, I don't care.
 Got it.
-So those are all my students that learn and grow the fastest or are the ones that are, that are driven and are not set back by failure.
+So those are all my students that learn and grow the fastest or are the ones that are driven and are not set back by failure.

 SAMANTHA: Yeah.
-So yeah, a term I use a lot of time with my competitive and performance students is commit to it.
-I don't care.
-I don't care what choice you're making in this moment.
-Okay.
-Whatever you do, commit to it. .
-Because if, if you commit to it and it's wrong, you'll feel it and you'll learn from it.
-And if you commit to it and it's fantastic, then you are going to try and seek out that same feeling every single time that you're on the dance floor. but either way, it's a, it's a learning opportunity.
+A term I use a lot of time with my competitive and performance students is to commit to it.
+I don't care what choice you're making in this moment, but whatever you do, commit to it.
+Because if you commit to it and it's wrong, you'll feel it and you'll learn from it.
+If you commit to it and it's fantastic, then you are going to try and seek out that same feeling every single time that you're on the dance floor.
+Either way, it's a learning opportunity.
 If you don't commit to it, you're not going to know whether it was a good choice or a bad choice.
-Yup.

-JAMES: In that gray area where you didn't commit to it.
-That's kind of where that failure already is like, cause you didn't commit enough to it that you're already failing at that point.
-So either need to choose to succeed or choose to get a better learning experience out of that.
-Right.
-So it's, yeah,
+JAMES: In that gray area where you didn't commit to it, that's kind of where that failure already is.
+You didn't commit enough to it and you're already failing at that point.
+So you either need to choose to succeed or choose to get a better learning experience out of that.

-SAMANTHA: I love it.
-I love it.
-Yeah.
-Try to fail, but don't fail to try.
+SAMANTHA: Try to fail, but don't fail to try.

 So how can people find you if they are interested in following your competition journey or if they want to get lessons on the books for when all of this calms down?
 How can they find you?

-JAMES: so really, I'm, I'm mainly just out of Facebook, so reach out to me on Facebook, but, if sometimes Facebook is weird and funky.
-I also have an email, but my, my Facebook.
-So if you just go to facebook.com and then just do a forward slash my URL is JAMES dot cook dot WCS.
+JAMES: I'm mainly just out of Facebook, so reach out to me on Facebook.
+So if you just go to facebook.com/james.cook.wcs.

 JAMES: Yes.
-I teach all my private lessons out of there, so,
+I teach all my private lessons out of there.

-SAMANTHA: yeah.
-And, prior to this, and hopefully after this, there's a West coast group class and eventually social night on a Tuesday nights out of BallroomUtah as well.
-So
+SAMANTHA: Prior to this, and hopefully after this, there's a West coast group class and eventually social night on Tuesday nights out of BallroomUtah as well.

-JAMES: that starts at seven. unless things change.
-Coming back into things might be changing, but yeah, the, if for some reason the Facebook link doesn't work, you can also reach out, via my Gmail address, which is JAMES C. Dot. email@example.com
+JAMES: That starts at seven, unless things change.
+Coming back into things might be changing.
+If for some reason the Facebook link doesn't work, you can also reach out, via my Gmail address, which is JamesC.firstname.lastname@example.org.

 SAMANTHA: and I'll make sure to put that in the post notes.

 SAMANTHA: Yeah.
 Awesome.
 Well, thank you so much for joining me.
-Loved having your opinion, loved talking a little bit more West coast swing shop, because I'm learning, I'm still trying to figure out what it's all about. so thank you so much. again, you can find JAMES on Facebook.
-JAMES dot cook dot WC S I'll also include the email address that he mentioned, in our show notes.
+Loved having your opinion, loved talking a little bit more West coast swing shop, because I'm learning, I'm still trying to figure out what it's all about. so thank you so much. again, you can find James on facebook.com/james.cook.wcs, I'll also include the email address that he mentioned, in our show notes.

 I'm Samantha.
 You can find me at www.lovelivedance.com, on Facebook at "stoutballroomdance," or over on Instagram at "lovelivedance slc."
 We do this podcast every Monday morning at 10:00 AM mountain time.
 Okay. over on Twitch.
 So if you want to tune in and chat with us live, we'd love to have you.